-Boston University at SAP TechEd 2020: Innovating Business Processes with Design Thinking and SAP Fiori Elements
+Boston University: Innovating Business Processes with Design Thinking and SAP Fiori Elements

 In the session “Innovate with Our Human-Centered Approach and Learn from Customer Stories” at SAP TechEd 2020, we heard some SAP customers speak on how the end-to-end, agile human-centered approach to innovation helped them turn ideas into fully productive, unique apps delivered at scale that drive real business outcomes.
 Here, we will home in on what one of the panelists, David Boloz, Assistant Director of Technology at Boston University (BU), had to say about BU’s user experience culture shift and how it has translated into tangible, positive business outcomes for the university around SAP Fiori.